 General and Durable Power of Attorney in North Carolina

-A power of attorney is a document that assigns authority to another person to act as your surrogate and make decisions on your behalf.
+A North Carolina power of attorney is a document that assigns authority to another person to act as your surrogate and make decisions on your behalf.
 The types of powers of attorney in North Carolina include financial powers of attorney and health care powers of attorney.
-A durable power of attorney has the authority to make decisions for you during periods of disability or incapacity.
+A durable power of attorney has the authority to make decisions and conduct financial on your behalf during periods of disability or incapacity.
 A power of attorney can exercise broad powers, so it is important to choose someone you trust to act for you.

 An elder care attorney at Brady Cobin Law Group, PLLC can answer your questions about advance care planning and designating powers of attorney to make medical and financial decisions on your behalf if you are unable to do so.
 Our attorneys also can determine whether your existing powers of attorney documents need to be updated in light of the new law, the N.C.
 Uniform Power of Attorney Act, which took effect in 2018.
 We can craft an advance care directive that reflects your values, outlines your end-of-life treatment preferences and authorizes the person or persons you choose to make decisions on your behalf if you cannot do so.